-Part 17 - Breach of these Meeting Procedures
+Part 17 - Breach of this local law

-17.1 Breach of these meeting procedures by Mayor or Councillors
+17.1 Breach of this local law by Mayor or Councillors

-A breach of a provision of these Meeting Procedures by the Mayor or Councillors is dealt with in the Rules of Conduct Regulations and the Act.
+A breach of a provision of this local law by the Mayor or Councillors is dealt with in the Rules of Conduct Regulations and the Act.

-5.105.
-Breaches by council members

-- (1) A council member commits a minor breach if he or she contravenes - (a) a rule of conduct under section 5.104(1); or - (b) a local law under this Act, contravention of which the regulations specify to be a minor breach. - (2) A minor breach is a recurrent breach if it occurs after the council member has been found under this Division to have committed 2 or more other minor breaches. - (3) A council member who commits any offence under a written law, other than a local law made under this Act, of which it is an element that the offender is a council member or is a person of a description that specifically includes a council member commits a serious breach.

-Note: Regulation 4 of the Local Government (Rules of Conduct) Regulations 2007 states - local law as to conduct means a local law relating to conduct of people at council or committee meetings.
+Note: Note: Section 5.105 of the Act states - 5.105 5.105.
+Breaches by council members (1) A council member commits a minor breach if he or she contravenes - (a) a rule of conduct under section 5.104(1); or (b) a local law under this Act, contravention of which the regulations specify to be a minor breach.
+(2) A minor breach is a recurrent breach if it occurs after the council member has been found under this Division to have committed 2 or more other minor breaches.
+(3) A council member who commits any offence under a written law, other than a local law made under this Act, of which it is an element that the offender is a council member or is a person of a description that specifically includes a council member commits a serious breach.
+Note: Regula tion 4 of the Local Government (Rules of Conduct) Regulations 2007 states - 4.
+Contr avention of certain local laws (1) In this regulation - local law as to conduct means a local law relating to conduct of people at council or committee meetings.
+(2) The contravention of a local law as to conduct is a minor breach for the purposes of section 5.105(1)(b) of the Act.